Jac Performance

 YELLOW · still needs mountain support

-You have some mountain support, but not enough yet to say OCR mountain performance is fully backed.
+You have some mountain support, but not enough yet to say Trifecta mountain performance is fully backed.

 Best vert speed890 m/hMountain engine